-Jubilee Scotland inspires and equips people to take action against unjust debts and debt systems that contribute to global poverty, inequality and conflict.
+To inspire people in Scotland and the UK to take action against unjust debts and debt systems, and to challenge the financial structures and systems that contribute to global poverty, inequality and conflict.

 Jubilee Scotland has three key value sets that underpin how we operate, campaign and partner with others.

 Legitimate: We will convey information, make decisions and promote action based on the most reliable and current sources of evidence-based information.